Cairns Floors & More can help you find just the right carpet flooring for your environment

 Pile Construction Types

 The most widely used of carpet flooring construction, fibres are twisted together to create a robust result which is ideal for heavy traffic areas, the even-textured finish is easy to maintain as the pile separates for dirt removal.

-Uncut, the fibre loops on the top layer to create a smoother surface with an extra spring in the yarn which is often used in natural and wool fibres.
-Easy to vacuum, easy to maintain.
+Uncut, in this style of carpet the fibre loops on the top layer to create a smoother surface with an extra spring in the yarn which is often used in natural and wool fibres.
+Easy to vacuum, easy to maintain carpet flooring.

 The softest of carpet flooring, with a straight fibre that will catch the light and shimmer.
 The pile will brush in any direction and has a luxurious look and feel.
 This finish is ideal for silkier man-made fibres.

 Unlike the tufted carpets above, woven carpet flooring is a traditional loomed method with patterns woven into the carpet.
 Often referred to as Axminster.
 This is a premium carpet, frequently found in casino’s, hotels and clubs.